simonwassenius/simonwassenius/README.md

 - 👋 Hi, I’m @simonwassenius
 - 👀 I’m interested in data analytics, data science, mechanical engineer and additive manufacturing
-- 🌱 I’m currently learning advanced data analytics and science
+- 🌱 With a background in Mechanical Engineering and working in the automotive sector, I am currently pivoting towards data science.
+- Taking on Kaggle competitions to apply and train my skills in the field: https://www.kaggle.com/simonwassenius
+-

 <!---